DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-2-inquiry-into-developing-quality-pedagogy-and-making-productive-use-of-assessment-part-3/summer-week-1-mentor-materials.md

 - the impact of this on pupil learning (including how they are evaluating this)
 - what they will do going forward to build on these actions
 - Clarify the learning intentions for this session with your mentee.
-- Invite your mentee to read the case studies on this module’s topics, or the one or two that are most relevant to their own chosen area of development and the exploratory question they are investigating.
+- Invite your mentee to read the case studies on this module's topics, or the one or two that are most relevant to their own chosen area of development and the exploratory question they are investigating.
 As they read, reflect on:
 - how similar this scenario is to their own situation
 - how, despite any differences there may be to their own context, this case study may still be relevant to them
 - what lessons there might be for the way they conduct their own inquiry